Welcome to the Space Show

 Welcome to the Space Show (宇宙ショーへようこそ, Uchū Shō e Yōkoso) is a 2010 Japanese animated science fiction film produced by A-1 Pictures and distributed by Aniplex.
-It was directed by Koji Masunari from a script by Hideyuki Kurata, and stars the voices of Tomoyo Kurosawa, Honoka Ikezuki, Shōtarō Uzawa, Tamaki Matsumoto, Takuto Yoshinaga, and Keiji Fujiwara.
+It was directed by Koji Masunari from a script by Hideyuki Kurata, and stars the voices of Tomoyo Kurosawa, Honoka Ikezuki, Shotaro Uzawa, Tamaki Matsumoto, Takuto Yoshinaga, and Keiji Fujiwara.
 In the film, five children rescue an alien dog, and are rewarded a trip to the Moon in response.
 After events cause the group to become stranded in space, they must find a way to return to Earth before the kids' parents arrive.

 Plot

 Welcome to the Space Show, whose story "surpasses Star Wars in its scale" according to its producers, tells of the four adventures of five schoolmates and an alien dog in space during summer vacation.

 The plot revolves around five elementary school kids on their "school trip".
 In the process of looking for their missing class pet (a rabbit named Pyon-Kichi), the children rescue a dog they find injured in a corn field.
-The dog turns out to be an alien called Pochi Rickman, and he invites them to visit the moon as a reward for helping him.
+The dog turns out to be an alien called Pochi Rickman, and he invites them to visit the Moon as a reward for helping him.
 However, through a series of strange events, they become stranded and must make their way across the galaxy to get to Pochi's homeworld, Wan, so that they may return to Earth.
 Along the way they are pursued by the aliens responsible for Pochi being injured in the first place.
 The aliens work for the host (called Neppo) of the universe's most popular entertainment, "The Space Show", which appears to be a variety act broadcast from a mysterious moving spaceship.